keitoronto/Module_21_Challenge/README.md

    ![An image shows a wallet with bitcoin.](Images/KaseiCoinCrowdsale_Contract_Deployer_Compler_Result.png)

-8. Create a GitHub repository and a `README.md` file that explains the process for buying KaseiCoin.
+3. Create a GitHub repository and a `README.md` file that explains the process for buying KaseiCoin.

+1. Send Ether to the KaseiCoinCrowdsale smart contract address.

+2. The smart contract will automatically calculate the number of KaseiCoin tokens that you will receive based on the current exchange rate

+3. The KaseiCoin tokens will then be sent to the Ethereum wallet address from which you sent the Ether.

 Make sure that your `README.md` file includes screenshots that illustrate the functionality of your contracts as the earlier instructions detailed.